oakmac/cuttle/README.md

 ## About the Name

 Cuttle is named after the [Cuttlefish] because [Shaun] likes cephalopods.
+The logo is modeled after its uniquely shaped pupils.

 The first three letters of Cuttle might stand for "ClojureScript User Tool", but the last three letters don't stand for anything because Cuttle is not an